Jta26/Pitt-Menu/README.md

 # Pitt-Menu
 Repo for my undergraduate capstone project.
-The project is a fullstack application that parsers a PDF of the menu from my school's dining hall, and uploads it to a normalized database.
+The project is a fullstack application that parses a PDF of the menu from my school's dining hall, and uploads it to a normalized database.
 The data is then used in a Node.JS REST API and delivered to multiple front-end apps.
 The front end apps include a mobile and desktop friendly React App, as well as a Google Home Action for getting the lunch and dinner menu for the day.

 ## Table of Contents